How to Effectively Manage Mental Health Issues at Work

 Let's Talk About Mental Health

 Mental health problems can have adverse side effects that can affect your ability to function at work.
-Whether it’s a bipolar disorder (BPD) that can manifest in manic (high to low) behaviour, depressive episodes that can make you lose interest in your work, to Anxiety that can lead to panic attacks that hamper your decision-making skills.
-It is important to seek continued therapy and medication (if prescribed) to continue to effectively function at work.
+Whether it’s a bipolar disorder (BPD) that can manifest in manic (high to low) behaviour, depressive episodes that can make you lose interest in your work to anxiety or panic attacks that hamper your decision-making skills.

 Working with Mental Illness

-The life with mental illness does not always herald the end of a productive corporate life.
+Life with mental illness does not always herald the end of a productive corporate career.
 People who are diagnosed with issues like BPD, depression or anxiety can continue to lead productive corporate careers with the right measures.

 Have an Honest Dialogue with Your ColleaguesHaving difficulties dealing with mental volatility at work?
 Try discussing these issues with your supervisors and colleagues and explain your condition to them.
 This will help them understand the cause of any momentary lapses as well as act as an immediate support group when you're feeling low and helpless.